 As we wound through the streets, I saw the city in a new light and tried to make note of places I wanted to return to during the day.

 We walked through areas I had not seen earlier and didn’t come up during my research.
 This is why I love nighttime haunted tours.

 Our group was around 35 to 40 people but you wouldn’t know it.
 Tadd did a great job of projecting his voice and also stopping at key locations to let everyone pull in to listen.

 I’m still not sure if I was the only solo attendee on the tour or not.
 We blended seamlessly with families, friends, couples, and singles.

 The Biltmore Estate.
 It’s the elephant in the room.
 You can’t visit Asheville and not go to the Biltmore Estate.

 I was really hesitant about this.
-I’m in Asheville, as a solo traveler, heading to the one location highlighted as THE Romantic getaway for couples.
+I’m in Asheville, traveling solo, heading to the one location highlighted as THE romantic getaway for couples.

 My goal was to spend a half-day there, power through and get a few photos.
 I had been warned by many friends and family to block out the entire day, but for some reason, I just didn’t think it would be fun.

 My house time was 1:45 pm so I started in the gardens.
 During peak seasons, you have a time noted on your ticket.
 You are only allowed to enter the home after this time.